andland/libFMexe/README.md

 R Wrapper for the libFM Executable
 ==================================

-This package provides a rough interface to the [libFM](http://www.libfm.org/) library on Windows with [R](https://www.r-project.org/).
+This package provides a rough interface to [libFM](http://www.libfm.org/) using the executable with [R](https://www.r-project.org/).
 It does this in two ways:

 -   The `libFM.model.frame()` function converts data into libFM (also LIBSVD) format
--   It calls the libFM Windows executable with your data and returns the resulting prediction
+-   It calls the libFM executable with your data and returns the resulting prediction

 Installing
 ----------